 Make an appointment at your local Ausländerbehörde.
 You may need to schedule the appointment several weeks in advance, so consider starting the process before you enter Germany.

 Prior to your appointment, you may need to complete tasks to begin your life in Germany, such as finding and registering your housing, getting a German bank account, and acquiring health insurance.
-Bring all documents related to these tasks with you to your immigration appointment.
+Save all of the documents related to these tasks—you’ll need them at your appointment.

 Bring all required documents to your appointment, in German if possible.
 You may not be asked for all documents, but if one is missing, it can delay your application.

 If possible, bring an immigration attorney or German-speaking friend with you to your appointment, too.

 After your appointment, wait several weeks or months for your permit to be issued.
 You will pick it up in person.